Wilderness Ranger Internship Program

-During the 2013 season, ten interns spent the summer working and training in the Selway-Bitterroot Wilderness and Frank Church-River of No Return Wilderness under the leadership of the SBFC and the Forest Service.
+During the 2015 season, ten interns will spend the summer working and training in the Selway-Bitterroot Wilderness and Frank Church-River of No Return Wilderness under the leadership of the SBFC, The Montana Conservation Corps and the Forest Service.

-***Follow what our 2013 interns did during the field season on our new blog, The Ranger Rag.***
+***Follow what our 2015 interns are up to during the field season on our blog, The Ranger Rag.***

 The Arthur Carhart National Wilderness Training Center, which is responsible for wilderness training of US Forest Service, National Park Service, BLM and US Fish & Wildlife Service employees, endorsed our Wilderness Ranger Internship Program in January 2010.

 We will begin accepting applications for our 2016 Wilderness Ranger Intern Team in January of 2016.
 Please check back with us.